It's pretty, it's homey, and it has a great view...thanks to the huge, gaping hole in the wall and/or ceiling.

 - The main burrow in Watership Down has a hole in the roof after the climactic battle with the Efrafan rabbits (who dug through it to get at them).
 The Watership rabbits can do nothing except wait for it to close on its own.

-- One episode of Gilmore Girls has Lorelai's house being renovated by Luke's brother in law, who's so comedically incompetent that he makes a hole in the second story trying to fix something completely unrelated.
+- One episode of Gilmore Girls has Lorelai's house being renovated by Luke's brother in law, who's so comedically enthusiastic (and incompetent) that as soon as Luke agrees to let him be their contractor he runs over to her place and makes a hole in her bedroom wall on the second story.
 Lorelai wanders in a state of shock to Luke's Diner to ask him for help and coherence.
-He fixes it in a jiffy, though.
+They get it fixed it in a jiffy, though.

 - The Douglas' home in Green Acres is in a semi-permanent state of disrepair, thanks to the general incompetence of their contractors, the Monroe brothers.
 (In their defense, they had only done chicken coops previous to this.)
 They have to make do with a bedroom closet that doubles as a back door.